Fioricet with Codeine

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-Read the Fioricet with Codeine (butalbital, acetaminophen, caffeine and codeine phosphate capsule) Side Effects Center for a complete guide to possible side effects
+Read the Fioricet with Codeine (butalbital acetaminophen caffeine capsules) Side Effects Center for a complete guide to possible side effects

 PRECAUTIONS: See also Warning section.